-Before forming Boigon Law, Mr. Boigon served as a partner in the natural resources section of a large Denver law firm and later as a partner in the Denver office of a global law firm, where he also specialized in natural resource law.
+Before forming Boigon Law, Mr. Boigon served as a partner in the natural resources section of a large Denver law firm and later as a partner in the Denver office of a global law firm, where he also specialized in energy regulatory and natural resource law.
 Between those two law firm experiences, he spent 12 years as general counsel and senior executive in two Denver-based public companies that explored for and produced oil and gas both onshore and offshore in the United States.
 This combination of large law firm and industry experience has given him a unique ability to combine legal rigor with practical problem solving in counseling his clients.
+He has experience as an industry regulator, having served as vice chair of the Colorado Oil and Gas Conservation Commission (now the Energy and Carbon Management Commission) from 2017 until 2020.
 He has also been an industry advocate in legislative and regulatory matters and served as the chair of the oil and gas industry’s statewide trade association, giving him insight into the challenges facing industry and its stakeholders alike.
 Mr. Boigon has been an active participant in the governmental process, as advocate, lobbyist, and advisor to political leaders, at state and national levels, and has helped to shape legislative and regulatory policy in key areas.

-Mr. Boigon has played a key role in the development of policy affecting the industry.
+Mr. Boigon has played a key role in the development and implementation of policy affecting the industry.
 He was a principal author of the extensive 1989 revision to the standard oil and gas industry onshore operating agreement that became a model for the development of standardized operating agreements in other industry contexts.
+He served on the panel that drafted the 2023 form Participation Agreement issued by the American Association of Petroleum Landmen.
 He has lectured and written widely on joint operations in the extractive industries, land use issues, regulatory policy, and other aspects of oil and gas law and practice.
 He helped to lead the oil and gas industry’s participation in the Colorado Oil and Gas Conservation Commission’s extensive overhaul of industry regulation in 2008.
 In 2007, he was principal drafter and the oil and gas industry’s chief legislative advocate of Colorado’s innovative legislation, Senate Bill 237, on reconciling competing land development and oil and gas operations in the greater Wattenberg area of northeast Colorado.
 He has testified in the Colorado general assembly on many occasions on issues affecting oil and gas law and policy.